 i was six years old in a pew too big, swinging my legs, counting the breaths

-they said I’d feel whole if I let it in, dipped my hands in water too cold.
+i felt my own name pressed under my tongue, didn’t say it out loud, didn’t belong to me yet. they said i’d feel whole if i let it in, dipped my hands in water too cold.

 said it would make me clean

-but I just felt owned.
+but i just felt owned.

 "this is yours now—